 Be sure to highlight any previous work experience, and include specific sales numbers if you have them.
 If this is your first job, focus on school or extracurricular accomplishments.
 Try to highlight experiences that demonstrate leadership, time management, problem solving, and math skills.

-Read more: 16 Resume Tips to Help You Apply with Confidence
+Read more: 16 Resume Tips for Your Job Search

 It’s normal to feel a bit nervous when interviewing for a job.
 Build confidence by rehearsing some answers to common questions.
 Retail hiring managers might ask: